element-foundation/construction-paper/construction-paper/Construction-Paper.md

 <small>*Figure 1*</small>

-For example, if 10 ETH is used to purchase discounted ETH at a 10% APY for a 1-year lockup, 11 eP:ETH or PTs will be issued.
-Upon expiry of the fixed term, 1 year later, the 11 eP:ETH is redeemable for 11 ETH.
+For example, if 10 ETH is used to purchase discounted ETH at a 10% APY for a one-year lockup, 11 eP:ETH or PTs will be issued.
+Upon expiry of the fixed term, one year later, the 11 eP:ETH is redeemable for 11 ETH.
 A fixed rate of yield was secured.

 The locked ETH will always be worth less than readily available ETH.
 Readily available ETH can be staked in a yield position, gaining active yield.
 For this lost opportunity, these PTs or locked ETH will be priced at a discount, likely relative to the current yield rates in the market.
 Purchasing this discounted ETH is akin to securing a fixed rate yield.
 At the time of purchase, the discount and yield are already known.

 As a further example, if the current rate for staking ETH is 15% annualized variable yield, a user may sell the PTs at a slightly lower rate.
 This gives a guaranteed stable yield rate to the purchaser and prevents them from having to shift their assets between DeFi protocols in the situation where the variable yield decreases.
 Additionally, it allows users to avoid costly transaction fees and other inconvenient complexities.

-Although the terminology "locked" is used to describe the process of entering a fixed yield position, it is important to note that the Element protocol optimizes for liquidity allowing users to exit their position at any time, while still enabling users to gain yield until they exit.
+Although the terminology "locked" is used to describe the process of entering a fixed yield position, it is important to note that the Element Protocol is designed to optimize for liquidity allowing users to exit their position at any time, while still enabling users to gain yield until they decide to exit.

+**Note:** The use of 1-year terms in the examples of this paper is purely for simplicity.
+The Element protocol will initially allow users to mint both 6-month and 3-month terms.

 ## 2.1.
 Initial Use Cases of Principal Tokens
 Purchasing PTs can provide a wide variety of utility depending on a user's market strategy.
 This section provides an in-depth look into some of those utilities.
 Additionally, [Section 5](#5-market-forces) of this paper covers the possible use cases surrounding the minting and selling of PTs in an active market.

 ### Yield, Fixed Yield, and Stability
 In today's market, the current variable yield positions available fluctuate constantly, frequently changing day-to-day.
 In a single week, a variable position that may have carried 20% APY on Tuesday may only carry 5% on Thursday.
 This constant fluctuation forces current DeFi users to constantly monitor the market and move their capital to different yield positions in order to maintain their desired APY.

 Casual users or institutions managing large amounts of capital may not have the bandwidth or the understanding of the space and its associated risks to constantly manage and monitor their capital.
-These users may not also want to deal with the complexities surrounding taxes or the risks associated with new protocols being released.
-For these users, securing a fixed rate of income is both helpful and allows them to not have to actively manage their positions.
+Additionally, these users may not want to deal with the complexities surrounding taxes or the risks associated with new protocols being released.
+For these users, securing a fixed rate of income is both helpful and more appealing, allowing them to not have to actively manage their positions.

 ### Staking on an AMM
 If a user is already looking to gain exposure to BTC or ETH for a period of time, it makes sense to gain that exposure at a discount.
 During the period of holding the discounted ETH, the user may stake the PTs on an AMM, gaining a significant boost on their fixed rate yield via trading fees.
-The profitability and mechanism behind staking PTs are described in further detail in [Section 4](#4-minting-and-staking).
+The mechanism behind staking PTs and their profitability is described in further detail in [Section 4](#4-minting-and-staking).

 ### Bearish on Variable Yield
-A DeFi user may believe the yield rates offered currently in the market are high and believes that rates will begin to decrease over the next 3-6 months.
-As a result, the user decides to secure the current high fixed rate yield and thus hedges against a yield downturn in the market.
+A DeFi user may believe that the current yield rates offered in the market are high and suspects that rates will begin to decrease over the next 3-6 months.
+As a result, the user decides to secure a high fixed rate yield and thus, hedges against a yield downturn in the market.

 ### Principal Tokens as a Trading Instrument
-From the perspective of a swing trader who enters positions ranging periods of 1-2 weeks up to a calendar month, PTs make a better form of trading instrument and generate a higher rate of return without incurring any additional trading risks.
+From the perspective of a swing trader who enters positions ranging from periods of 1-2 weeks up to a calendar month, PTs make for a better form of trading instrument generating a higher rate of return without incurring added trading risks.

 #### Spot Trading

 **Assuming the following parameters:**

 * Annual Fixed Rate Yield*: 10%
-* Asset Being Swing Traded*: 1 Month ptBTC
+* Asset Being Swing Traded*: 1 Month, ptBTC
 * Current Price of BTC*: $50,000
 * Price Target of BTC in Trade*: $55,000
 * Trade Duration*: 1 Month